Peter Jackson (rugby league): 1980s

-Jackson also played in the centres at Canberra, appearing in the Raiders' 1987 Grand Final loss to Manly-Warringah in the last Grand Final to be played at the Sydney Cricket Ground.
-The 1988 season saw Jackson achieve international selection for the first time in Australia's successful home defence of The Ashes against the touring Great Britain team.
+The 1988 season saw Jackson achieve international selection for the first time in Australia's successful home defence of The Ashes during the 1988 Great Britain Lions tour.
 In the Centenary Test in 1988, the first match of the three-Test series at the Sydney Football Stadium, Jackson scored two tries, contributing to Australia's 17–6 win.
 He went on to play in all three Tests of this series against the Lions, as well as the one-off Test against Papua New Guinea.
 At the end of this season, Jackson departed Canberra to sign with the Brisbane Broncos for the next two years, once again under the coaching of Bennett.
+In June 1989 he played at centre in the Brisbane Bronco's' 1989 Panasonic Cup tournament's final victory over the Illawarra Steelers, also scoring a try.
+In July 1989 Jackson was selected to go on the 1989 Kangaroo tour of New Zealand playing several tour games against local sides, but didn't play in any Test matches.

 1990s

 Jackson joined the North Sydney Bears in 1991 and his arrival, along with the addition of veteran forward Mario Fenech, and goal-kicking winger Daryl Halligan, saw the club's fortunes turn around as they went from being easybeats (not having won a premiership since 1922) to being title contenders.
 Playing at five-eighth, Jackson was the focal point of the team's attack during their successful 1991 season where they finished just one game shy of qualifying for the club's first Grand Final appearance since 1943, losing the preliminary final 30–14 to defending premiers Canberra.

 After being overlooked for a Test return in the first match of the 1991 Trans-Tasman series against New Zealand in favour of former Test captain Wally Lewis, Jackson's form for the North Sydney Bears earned him a recall for the second Test in Sydney after Australia's shock 24–8 loss to the Kiwis in Melbourne.
 His international return quickly turned sour, though, as he was sent off midway through the first half of the game, which Australia's new-look team won 44–0.
 Despite his send-off, Jackson retained his place for the deciding Test at Lang Park in Brisbane, where Australia won again, 40–12.

-At the end of the 1991 season, Jackson toured Papua New Guinea on Australia's short, two-Test tour against the Kumuls in October.
+At the end of the 1991 season, Jackson was selected to go on the 1991 Kangaroo tour of Papua New Guinea playing in the second Test for Australia against the Kumuls.

 The 1992 season saw his form continue for both the North Sydney Bears and for Queensland in the Origin series, and he was selected for the first two Ashes Tests against Great Britain on their 1992 Australasian tour, however Jackson's Test career came to an end when Australia suffered a 33–10 loss to Great Britain in the second Test in Melbourne.

 Also in 1992, Jackson released a book of "rugby league facts, funnies and argument starters" called Whatd'ya Reckon!.

-Jackson missed most of the 1993 season through illness and injury, and retired after North Sydney's Reserve Grade Grand Final win over the Newcastle Knights to concentrate on his career in the media.